 What type of seeds to use in jewelry?

 There are so many types of seeds to use, that I start with the common ones.
-Most of the seed jewelry is made of the ordinary palm tree and the cocos palm.
+Most of the seed jewelry is made of ordinary palm trees and cocos palms.
 You can find them in different natural colors, like brown, blackish, or even red, like the pau Brasil and the huayruro seeds.
-Most of these seeds are found in South America, like in Brasil, Ecuador, Colombia, or Peru.
+Most of these seeds are found in South America, like in Brazil, Ecuador, Colombia, or Peru.
 It’s hard work to transform the seeds into beads and most of the time it is done by the people in the slums.